danyboy666/es_systems/README.md

 # es_systems

-This is a repo for my emulationstation custom congiuration files.
+This is a repo for my custom emulationstation configuration files.

 ## Installation